-We report the bandwidths used in Tab.~\ref{tab:SummarySensitivity} to obtain dimensionless strain from PSD: Mini-GRAIL had a bandwidth $\Delta f \simeq 30 \, \text{Hz}$~\cite{Gottardi:2007zn}; the Schenberg antenna had a bandwidth $\Delta f \simeq 50 \, \text{Hz}$~\cite{Aguiar:2010kn}; the Akutsu's detector has bandwidth $\Delta f \simeq 2 \, \text{kHz}$~\cite{akutsu}\footnote{Note that, despite the detector of~\cite{akutsu} is sensitive to frequencies around $100 \, \text{MHz}$, we do not see any reason that prevents this concept to be extended in the range kHz-$100\,$MHz.
+We report the bandwidths used in Tab.~\ref{tab:SummarySensitivity} to obtain dimensionless strain from PSD: Mini-GRAIL had a bandwidth $\Delta f \simeq 30 \, \text{Hz}$~\cite{Gottardi:2007zn}; the Schenberg antenna had a bandwidth $\Delta f \simeq 50 \, \text{Hz}$~\cite{Aguiar:2010kn}; the $0.75$ m interferometer has bandwidth $\Delta f \simeq 2 \, \text{kHz}$~\cite{akutsu}\footnote{Note that, despite the $0.75$ m interferometer~\cite{akutsu} is sensitive to frequencies around $100 \, \text{MHz}$, we do not see any reason that prevents this concept to be extended in the range kHz-$100\,$MHz.
 This is the reason why we covered this frequency range in Fig.~\ref{fig:hc_coherent_summary} and Fig.~\ref{fig:hc_stochastic_summary}.}; the optically levitated sensors have a bandwidth \(\Delta f = f/10\) ~\cite{arvanitaki:2016gw,aggarwal2020searching}; $\Delta f \simeq (10-50) \, \text{kHz}$ for Cruise's and Ingley's detector~\cite{Cruise3, Cruise:2006zt}; for enhanced magnetic conversion the bandwidth is $\Delta f \simeq 1 \, \text{Hz}$~\cite{Li}; bulk acoustic wave resonators have bandwidth $\Delta f = f/10^8$, where $f$ is in the ranges reported in Tab.~\ref{tab:SummarySensitivity} ~\cite{Goryachev:2014ab}; the bandwidth for Pegoraro's detector is $\Delta f \simeq 1 \, \text{Hz}$.
 For references that specify their detector sensitivity in dimensionless strain without specifying the exact form of the dimensionless strain, the sensitivities are labeled as just \(h\).